April 16, 2011

 Haroshi’s wooden mosaic technique is similar to the ancient Japanese tradition of building wooden Buddhas, in order to conserve materials and minimize the weight of the statue.
 Unkei, a master sculptor in 12th Century Japan, specialized in Buddha figures and used to place a crystal called Shin-gachi-rin (meaning new moon circle) in the position of the statue’s heart, to represent its soul.
 Haroshi takes a similar approach in his creative process, as many of his sculptures contain a metal object concealed within the shell of layered skateboards.
 This is sometimes a broken skateboard part from the artist’s collection or another object with personal significance.
 Haroshi describes this practice as “giving a soul” to the sculpture.
 Additionally, he produces X-rays of these works in order to reveal the objects hidden inside.

 ABOUT THE ARTIST

-Haroshi was born in 1978.
-He is a self-taught Japanese artist, currently based in Tokyo, Japan.
-As a passionate skater from his early teens to present, Haroshi possesses a thorough knowledge of the anatomy of a skateboard and all of its parts including the deck, trucks and wheels, which he uses as materials for his sculptures.
-With no formal art training, Haroshi adapted the determined perseverance, freedom of expression and DIY ethos of skate culture, into creating works of art.
-In 2011, commissioned by NIKE CEO Mark Parker, Haroshi re-created a pair of SB Dunk sneakers made from decks used by several different NIKE pro-skaters — the work was featured in his debut solo exhibition in the United States, Future Primitive.
+Haroshi was born in 1978 in Tokyo, Japan, where he is currently based.
+As a passionate skater from his early years to present, Haroshi possesses a thorough knowledge of the anatomy of a skateboard and all of its parts, including the decks, trucks and wheels.
+With no formal art training, he adapted the determined perseverance, freedom of expression and DIY ethos of skate culture, into creating works of art.
+In 2011, commissioned by NIKE CEO Mark Parker, Haroshi re-created a pair of SB Dunk sneakers make from decks used by several NIKE pro-skaters – the work was featured in his debut solo exhibition in the United States, Future Primitive.